Use directory integrations for automated provisioning in LastPass

 Federated login using Active Directory

-LastPass Enterprise account admins can set up and configure federated login so that users can utilize their organization's Active Directory account to log in to LastPass without ever having to create a second Master Password.
+LastPass Business account admins can set up and configure federated login so that users can utilize their organization's Active Directory account to log in to LastPass without ever having to create a second Master Password.

-LastPass exposes a public API that can be used by LastPass Enterprise accounts to create users, deprovision users, and manage groups via a REST web service interface.
+LastPass exposes a public API that can be used by LastPass Business accounts to create users, deprovision users, and manage groups via a REST web service interface.
 The LastPass Provisioning API is powerful, and includes many configuration settings that can be customized.

 LastPass provides an out-of-the-box solution to centrally manage all passwords that are being used and shared throughout the organization, and helps solve for the co-management of work and personal credentials.
 Using LastPass with your Azure AD user directory as your single sign-on solution can help IT enforce security controls and address the gap left by apps and web services introduced by users that do not support SSO.